pedroos/limits/README.md

 - NewDefs: an yet unfinished mapping of possible permutations of types of Collections according to Ordering, Uniqueness of Elements, and Typedness (Untyped, Singly-Typed or Type-Per-Element).

-References
+References:

-(1) Chartrand, Gary.
+1. Chartrand, Gary.
 1984.
 Introductory Graph Theory.
 New York: Dover Publications.